TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 <!-- For newline -->

 > [Caution]
-> To proceed with replication, at least 100KB of free space in block storage is required.
+> To proceed with replication, 100 KB or more of free space in block storage is required.

 <a id="target-project"></a>
 ### Target Project